calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 The third letter measures the severity of the summers by measuring the average temperature of the warmest month in Celsius.

-X1, X2, X3,... et cetera = Extreme Hyperthermal Summer.
-40+ (X3 and above are hypothetical climates)
+H = Hypercaneal Summer.
+50 and above (hypothetical)

+X = Hyperthermal Summer.
+40 - 50

 Z2 = Hyperthermal Summer.
 35 - 40